 Now that notes and the algebra of alterations are correctly defined, interval computation is easy to add (and more interesting !).
 The same kind of requirements that hold for notes hold for intervals, namely the possibility of differentiating synonymous intervals.
 For instance, we want to be able to distinguish the diminished fifth of C (which is Gb) from its augmented fourth (which is F#, a pitch-equivalent of Gb).

-There are a number of things one can do with intervals, which are :
+There are a number of things one can do with intervals, which are:

-- computing the top or bottom lacking extremity of an interval, given a note (e.g. what is the major third of C, or what is the note whose major third is C), adding intervals (e.g. a major third + a perfect fifth = a major seventh) computing reverse intervals (the reverse of an augmented fourth is a diminished fifth).
+- computing the top or bottom lacking extremity of an interval, given a note (e.g. what is the major third of C, or what is the note whose major third is C), - computing an interval given two notes.
+For example, we want to be able to answer the question : what is the interval between C and F#? (the answer here is an augmented fourth), - performing some computations on intervals themselves, such as : adding intervals (e.g. a major third + a perfect fifth = a major seventh) computing reverse intervals (the reverse of an augmented fourth is a diminished fifth).